BCs BOA History

 The Longest Battle Commences

-The Battle of the Atlantic began on the opening day of the Second World War [1, 2].
-The sinking of the British liner Athenia by a German submarine west of Ireland marked the commencement of the Battle [2].
+The Battle of the Atlantic began on the opening day of the Second World War On September 3 1939, just hours after Britain entered into a state of war [1, 2].
+The sinking of the British liner Athenia, destined for Canada, by a German submarine west of Ireland marked the commencement of the longest battle of the war, The first Allied casualties, and the first criminal act of war.

 Image Source: RCI Radio Canada International